-- (5) If a youth is detained or about to be detained, and the Probation

-Department's initial review reveals the case may be appropriate for release or alternative to detention, the Probation Department shall conduct a screening interview with the [alleged JD] youth alleged to be a juvenile delinquent to determine eligibility and suitability for adjustment services. - Screening and interviewing to determine suitability for intake and adjustment services shall take place at the earliest

-- possible time after arrest. - ii.
-Probation shall deploy staff and services in a manner consistent with achieving the earliest possible intervention and release. - iii.
-The interview should take place as soon as possible to affect the earliest possible release decision.
-For youth detained after regular business hours, such interviews shall take place within two (2) business days of detention. - (e) Where it is determined that the complaint is within the scope of FCA article 3, and both eligible and suitable for adjustment services [, and the complainant seeks preliminary procedure services,] probation shall conduct an initial conference and provide such services in accordance with URFC.
-This shall include: - (1) Making reasonable efforts to confer with any persons seeking to have a
+- (b) there is a serious risk that, before the petition is filed, the youth may commit an act which, if committed by an adult, would constitute a crime. - (5) If a youth is detained or about to be detained, and the Probation Department's initial review reveals the case may be appropriate for release or alternative to detention, the Probation Department shall conduct a screening interview with the alleged JD youth to determine eligibility and suitability for adjustment services. - (a) Screening and interviewing to determine suitability for intake and adjustment services shall take place at the earliest possible time after arrest. - (b) Probation shall deploy staff and services in a manner consistent with achieving the earliest possible intervention and release. - (c) The interview should take place as soon as possible to affect the earliest possible release decision.
+For youth detained after regular business hours, such interviews shall take place within two (2) business days of detention. - (e) Where it is determined that the complaint is within the scope of FCA article 3, and both eligible and suitable for adjustment services, and the complainant seeks preliminary procedure services, probation shall conduct an initial conference and provide such services in accordance with URFC.
+This shall include: